alyshakmrlzmn/Test-Alien-vs-Zombie/Test Alien vs Zombie/PART1.md

 2. Segmentation fault

    return *(this->_M_impl._M_start + __n);
    - while running the program, this above code will appear.

-3.
+3. Could not put random characters into the vector array